 3) PAY CASH

 If you can swing it, the all-around best way to finance your new prefab home purchase is by paying cash.
 Paying cash eliminates closing costs, mortgage interest, appraisal fees, and a HUGE pile of paperwork.
 When you get a mortgage the bank is going to make sure to do their due diligence on you before handing over large chunks of cash, and you can be certain that they are very thorough!
-The bank or lending institution you seek to work with will require some documentation.
+The bank or lending institution you seek to work with will require some documentation for your modular home loan including:

 - Personal Financial Statement